-Applicants, business contacts, the authorities and the general public should always have confidence in our professionalism and integrity.
+Applicants, the authorities and the general public should always have confidence in our professionalism and integrity.
 A Code of Ethics has thus been drawn up providing the general principles for diligence and giving sound advice to ensure independence and avoid conflicts of interest.
 The rules apply to all employees and to members of the Foundation’s governing bodies.

 Sparebankstiftelsen DNB has established a whistleblowing channel to allow employees and others to raise concerns about improper activities or misconduct and report them without fear of retaliation.